-In networking settings, this virus changes to establish the connection with the command server.
+This virus changes to establish the connection with the command server in networking settings.
 The efficiency of the PWS virus depends on the number of credentials it uploads on that server.
 So there is no reason to inject it without ensuring that service is available to connect.
 Primarily, the malware uses console commands to establish these connections.

 The action starts

-After the system changes, the password stealer virus is ready to do its job.
+The password stealer virus is ready to do its job after the system changes.
 It logs all your keystrokes done in the specific fields on the websites.
 Hence, all passwords you type after the virus injection will be compromised.
-It is quite hard to prevent it since the virus can log your keystrokes on the hardware level.
+It is hard to prevent it since the virus can log your keystrokes on the hardware level.
 Any kind of password security on the web page is useless.

 In contrast to its “brother” – spyware – password stealers are usually used for targeted attacks.
-As I have mentioned before, there are a lot of examples of successful PWS virus attacks on the accounts of various celebrities and media persons.
+As I have mentioned, there are many examples of successful PWS virus attacks on the accounts of various celebrities and media persons.
 Targeted attacks always carry more danger than massive, even if it looks like vice versa.
-Of course, there is no problem committing a massive attack, but the questionable efficiency usually stops the crooks.
+Of course, committing a massive attack is no problem, but the questionable efficiency stops the crooks.
 If not targeted, PWS malware is spread to small groups of people, like Discord servers or subreddit threads.

 How can this virus get on my PC?

 Cybercriminals are very inventive when it comes to malware distribution.
 Usually, the majority of password stealer injections are done through email spamming.
-A rare case is when you get this virus inside the app of some sort.
+A rare case is when you get this virus inside the app.
 In such a case, the virus is called trojan-stealer since it is disguised as a legitimate program.

 Email spamming has been a real scourge of the last two years.
 Cyber burglars attach the infected files to a legitimately-looking email and bait the victim to open the file.
 Usually, a password stealer hides inside of a macros – a specific add-on for a Microsoft Office document.
 That add-on is based on Visual Basic and passes all possible security layers because MS Office is above it.
 By default, macros are disabled for any document, but when Office detects one in the opened file, it offers the user to enable macroses.
 Inattentive or naive people may click “Allow” and only think about what they did.
 However, it is already too late to change anything.